rahi-lab/targettrack/README.md

 This will create a virtual environment and install the necessary packages.
 4. Place your `.h5` data file in the "targettrack" folder then run the program from your command line with `python3 gui_launcher.py [dataset name]`, where `[dataset name]` is the name of your file.

+## Common installation errors
+- We recommend using `pip install opencv-python` instead of conda to install opencv
+- We recommend sticking to pytorch 1.11.0 installed from https://pytorch.org/get-started/locally/

 # Preparing your data into our `.h5` format